-While Land Rover has continued the Defender name, the ‘2020 Defender’ shares little in common with its predecessor: like the rest of the modern Land Rover / Range Rover range, luxury is its first priority.
-It simply doesn’t have the same rugged aesthetic as the original, even if it’s (arguably) a more capable, nicer to live with vehicle.
+While Land Rover has continued the Defender name, the ‘New Defender’ shares little in common with its predecessor: like the rest of the modern Land Rover / Range Rover range, luxury is its first priority.
+It simply doesn’t have the same rugged aesthetic as the original, even if it’s (arguably) a more capable, nicer-to-live-with vehicle.

-Thankfully, one firm has risen to the occasion to fill the Defender-shaped void in our hearts, coming up with a car that shares the utilitarian, form-follows-function spirit of the classic Defender (and vehicles like the G-Wagen or Jeep Wrangler) – but it’s a rather unexpected one.
+Thankfully, one firm has risen to the occasion to fill the Defender-shaped void in our hearts, coming up with a car that shares the utilitarian, form-follows-function spirit of the classic Defender (and vehicles like the Mercedes-Benz G-Class or Jeep Wrangler) – but it’s a rather unexpected one.

 INEOS, a British multinational chemicals company that’s mostly in the business of making plastics or natural gas production, is currently developing a vehicle called the INEOS Grenadier: a spiritual successor to the classic Land Rover Defender that might even be better looking and more capable than the car that’s inspired it.

 Like the classic Defender, the Grenadier features boxy bodywork, a steel ladder chassis, solid axles and will be available as either an ‘estate’ or with a ute tray.
 Unlike the classic Defender (or at least early versions of it), it will feature multi-link coil spring suspension as well as modern safety aids like airbags and LED/xenon lights.

 Set to be powered by either a petrol or diesel 3.0L BMW turbocharged inline-six, INEOS is also working closely with Hyundai to develop hydrogen fuel cell technology (a savvy move, considering INEOS produces 300,000 tonnes of hydrogen a year).